On This Page

 Length of time

 We had 4 days to spend in the park.
-The entire road trip took us 9 days – the 9 days also included visiting Grand Teton National Park and lots of driving time.
-Most western states are very, very large rectangles, you can spend forever driving from one end to the other.
+The entire road trip took us 9 days – this also included visiting Grand Teton National Park and lots of driving time.
+Most western states are very, very large rectangles, and you can spend forever driving from one end to the other.